sparkfunX/Magnetic_Imaging_Tile/README.md

 ### Version 3.0

-The major advancement of v3.0 is a dramatic increase in the speed with which the tile data can be read out.
-I have achieved ~2000 frames per second (fps), which allows visualizing even quickly varying fields (e.g. those in a 60Hz transformer, or a moving motor), but it's likely that the tile can achieve even higher framerates.
+The major advancement of v3.0 is a dramatic increase in the speed with which the tile data can be read out. ~2000 frames per second (fps) can be achieved which allows visualizing even quickly varying fields (e.g. those in a 60Hz transformer, or a moving motor).
 Version 3.0 reduces the size of the tile to an 8x8 grid of hall effect sensors (64 total), arrayed in a 4mm grid.
-The boards should also still be tile-able, with up to 4 of the boards tileable with minimal borders to create a 16x16 array.
+The boards is tile-able with up to 4 of the boards tileable with minimal borders to create a 16x16 array.

 For more information (and a video of the v3.0 tile in use), please see: https://hackaday.io/project/18518-iteration-8/log/91551-a-third-high-speed-magnetic-imager-tile-draft